ooni/ooni.org/content/post/mali-disruptions-amid-2018-election.md

 (which develops various censorship circumvention tools) and anonymizer.ru could potentially be an attempt to reinforce the blocking of social media in Mali.

-The blocking of certain social media comes at a [highly tense political period](https://abcnews.go.com/International/wireStory/mali-votes-presidential-election-amid-insecurity-56895791) for the country.
+The blocking of certain social media comes at a [highly tense political period](https://abcnews.go.com/International/wireStory/mali-votes-presidential-election-amid-insecurity-56895791).
 The west African country has been in
 [turmoil](https://www.aljazeera.com/news/africa/2012/03/2012322111037483270.html)
 since 2012, when ethnic and Islamist insurgents seized the northern region of Mali.
 According to UN figures,